fahim484/JS-2025/README.md

-# JS-2024
+# JS-2025
-A code repo for javascript series at Chai aur code youtube channel
+A code repo for JavaScript series at Chai aur code YouTube channel